pyweeker/ramoscope/README.md

 v42 RAM distance in octets with previous instance is given

-v43 something is wrong with y placement / adress.
+v43 something is wrong with Y-placement / adress.
 Interessant links to read.